namanattri/web-dev-zero-to-xp/assignments/day-3/js/01_variables_and_datatypes_assignment.md

 # Assignment 1: Variables and Data Types

-Complete the following coding challenges to practice working with variables and data types in Python.
+Complete the following coding challenges to practice working with variables and data types in JavaScript/TypeScript.

 ---